ICAEW.com works better with JavaScript enabled.

 ICAEW has published its Audit Monitoring Report 2025, which provides a snapshot of results from last year’s quality assurance monitoring reviews.
 With 401 reviews conducted in 2024 and 790 audit files reviewed, the report highlights examples of best practice, common audit weaknesses, and progress with ISQM 1 implementation.

-ICAEW’s Quality Assurance Department will present a series of webinars in 2025 which will expand on the report findings.
-Each webinar has a different focus.
-Most auditors should find valuable content in all of the sessions, whether it’s directly relevant to the activities of your firm or contributes to a wider understanding of issues across UK audit practices.
+As part of the publication of the 2025 Audit Monitoring Report, ICAEW’s Quality Assurance Department organised a series of webinars to expand on the findings shared in the report.
+Each webinar had a different focus.
+Recordings are available, and most auditors should find valuable content in all of the sessions, whether it’s directly relevant to the activities of your firm or contributes to a wider understanding of issues across UK audit practices.

 Our role as the UK’s largest recognised supervisory body for non-Public Interest Entity (PIE) audits continues to focus on improvement-led regulation, helping firms enhance audit quality in the public interest.